Hale Barns: History

-The English Civil War affected all of England; even families were split over Royalist or Parliamentarian loyalties.
-Little is recorded over the divisions within Hale Barns, but Hale and Hale Barns did emerge from the Civil War more or less untouched by events – though there was a heavy tax to pay to support the Parliamentarian army they avoided much of the requisitioning of supplies and animals for passing armies.
+In the 17th century, The Civil War affected all of England; many families were split over Royalist or Parliamentarian loyalties.
+Little is recorded, however, of the divisions within Hale Barns, and Hale and Hale Barns did emerge from the Civil War largely untouched by events – though there was a heavy tax to pay to support the Parliamentarian army they avoided much of the requisitioning of supplies and animals for passing armies.
 None of the Royalists in Hale and Hale Barns had their lands confiscated or was forced to pay fines.

 Having long been agricultural land, in the 18th century the town was divided up into five farms: Tanyard, Partington, Oakfield, Broadoak, and Elm.
 Hale Chapel was established in Hale Barns by Nonconformists in 1723 on what is now Chapel Lane.
 It underwent alterations around 1880.
 The chapel is the earliest place of worship in either Hale or Hale Barns and is a Grade II* listed building, one of only nine in Trafford.
 It also houses an eighteenth-century pulpit and nineteenth-century stained glass.
 In 1740, a school was founded by the Unitarian minister of Hale – a time when education was a rare commodity – and can be seen on a map of 1800 along with a tithe barn, two inns, five farms, four cottages, the school house and school rooms.

-In the late 19th century a building called "Manor House" was built on the site of the old Tanyard farm, for the purpose of the owner's retirement.
-In 2006 a timber-framed barn built around 1701 – originally belonging to the Tanyard Farm and later converted to stables for Manor House – was torn down due to lack of funds to maintain the building.
+In the late 19th century a building called "Manor House" was built on the site of the old Tanyard Farm, for the purpose of the owner's retirement.
+In 2006 a timber-framed barn built around 1701 – originally belonging to the Tanyard Farm and later converted to stables for Manor House – was demolished because, in the opinion of the Local Authority, it was now “a dangerous building”.
+It was taken down, step-by-step, with Local Authority figures and others present who recorded and photographed the demolition.
+The local M. P., Graham Brady, was kept informed at all stages.
 The Grade II listed building – known as "Manor House Stables" – was the last timber-framed building in Hale Barns.